Healthdirect Free Australian health advice you can count on.

 • Heavy periods can be treated using a variety of non-hormonal and hormonal oral (by mouth) medications.
 Other alternatives include an IUS (intra-uterine system - an implant containing a synthetic form of the hormone progesterone that fits in your womb) or ‘conservative surgery’ to remove the lining of your womb.

-• Fibroids – Depending on the size and position of fibroids, you can take medication to try to control the symptoms.
+• Fibroids – Depending on the size and position of fibroids, you can take medication to try to try to shrink them and control the symptoms.
 Other treatments include surgery to remove the fibroids only (myomectomy) or to shrink the fibroids by reducing their blood supply.

 • Endometriosis and adenomyosis can be treated using a variety of non-hormonal and hormonal oral (by mouth) medications.
 Another alternative is an IUS (intra-uterine system - an implant containing a synthetic form of the hormone progesterone that fits in your womb).
 Endometriosis may also be treated with conservative surgery to remove the lining of your womb.